American Embassy School, New Delhi: Admission and demographics

-AES considers applicants in priority categories (3).
-US citizens are given first priority, provided the applicant meets the school's eligibility criteria.
+U.S. citizens are given the first priority for admission, provided the applicant meets the school's eligibility criteria.
 Eligibility in all other cases is limited to children whose parents or legal guardians hold a foreign passport, are temporarily residing in India and based in New Delhi, and the student lives with the parent or legal guardian.
 An Indian citizen applicant must meet all three of the following criteria to be eligible to apply for admission: